unional/typescript-blackbook/pages/01-introduction/README.md

 ### Stay true to JavaScript

-**Should** avoid syntax that is not native to JavaScript, and practices that hinder the power of JavaScript.
+You **should** avoid syntax that is not native to JavaScript, and practices that hinder the power of JavaScript.

-When TypeScript first started, it brings over some syntax from various languages, such as C# and Java.
+When TypeScript first started, it brings over some syntaxes from various languages such as C# and Java.

-However, since TypeScript transpiles to JavaScript, it cannot get away from the constriant and fundamentals of JavaScript.
+However, since TypeScript transpiles to JavaScript, it cannot get away from the constriants and fundamentals of JavaScript.
 TypeScript realizes this and have since shifts it focus to provide types on top of JavaScript, and rely of the ECMAScript community to introduce new syntax to JavaScript.
 This is one of the primary reasons contribute to the success of TypeScript.